 Scientists with the Institute of Biomedical Sciences and School of Life Sciences at East China Normal University wrote “Smartphone-controlled optogenetically engineered cells enable semiautomatic glucose homeostasis in diabetic mice” in the April 2017 issue of Science Translational Medicine.
-The researchers used SpectrumLabs.com’s hollow fiber membranes as implants in mice to monitor diabetes through mobile devices.
+The researchers used SpectrumLabs.com’s hollow fiber implants in mice to monitor diabetes through mobile devices.

 Mobile health is increasingly patient-centric, as the authors of the paper describe.
 The scientists applied the use of implant technology and the ever-expanding smartphone capabilities to monitor diabetes in mice.
 Personalized health tracking is not new to the field, however, the researchers believe the technology they developed closes the limitations previous iterations display.